 Will the Minister consider the case for resetting the relationship with Saudi Arabia without turning our backs on an important strategic relationship in intelligence and defence terms?
 I understand that, having been a Middle East Minister.
 We should adopt a much more even-handed attitude in that region, especially between Riyadh and Tehran.
 We treat Iran as a pariah state but we treat the Saudis as brothers in arms.
 Maybe the Crown Prince took that and the signals from President Trump as giving him a blank cheque, as it were, to operate with impunity in a lawless way, as has clearly happened in Istanbul.

 My Lords, the noble Lord mentioned how Saudi Arabia has been acting and this crime in particular.
 The reaction to it and the changing position from the Saudi Government reflect the strength of opinion and representations made not just by the United Kingdom but others.
-It has resulted in the admittance that a crime—indeed, a murder—took in the consulate in Istanbul.
+It has resulted in the admittance that a crime—indeed, a murder—took place in the consulate in Istanbul.
 As I said, we await the full facts of what will be determined from the investigation by Turkey, which we fully support.

 Picking up a thread from the earlier questions from the noble Lord, Lord West, about training and support, it is right that we provide support in terms of training to militaries across the world, as we do to the Saudi military.
 There is an advantage in doing this because we share elsewhere the values and the strong sense of training deployed by our troops, which stress the importance of international humanitarian law.

 As for resetting relationships, the noble Lord acknowledged the importance of the strategic partnership, but lessons will be learned from this incident, which resulted in the murder of Jamal Khashoggi.
 As I said, once all the facts have been presented, the United Kingdom Government will consider them very carefully and act accordingly.